Skip to content

 enabled false Enable snapshot save/restore

-Without snapshots, RAVEN rebuilds its route table from BMP table dumps on restart (typically 30–90 seconds).
-With snapshots, the route table is available immediately on startup while BMP reconnects in the background.
+Without persistence, RAVEN rebuilds its route table from BMP table dumps on restart (typically 30–90 seconds).
+With it, the route table is available immediately on startup while BMP reconnects in the background.

 OpenTelemetry Configuration

-The otel section configures OTLP metrics export alongside Prometheus.
+The outputs.otel section configures OTLP metrics export alongside Prometheus.

 otel: